CristianaDvD/but-first-bellydance/README.md

 # But first, Bellydance!

 The But first, Bellydance! website was created to be responsive, permitting all its visitors to have a good User Experience on different screen-size devices.
-The website welcomes all visitors that want to find out about belly dance classes for everyone over 2 years old.
-Also, all visitors can access the Hire page to transform any event into a unique one.

 ![But first, Bellydance! seen on different devices](assets/images/site-responsive.png)